AngelPASTORROJAS/AngelPASTORROJAS/README.md

 # 💫 About Me
-🔭 I am currently a student at Simplon Lille<br>👯 I'm looking to collaborate on interesting projects<br>🤝 I'm looking for help with the frontend.
-I'm a beginner on Vuejs 3 with QuasarFramework and strong skills on NET and ASP.NET with C#<br>⚡ "Who the hell wrote this crap?!
+🔭 I'm currently a work-study student at Opalean with the CESI school in Lille.<br>👯 I'm looking to collaborate on interesting projects<br>🤝 I'm looking for help with the frontend.
+My stack is Vuejs 2, 3 with QuasarFramework and strong skills on NET and ASP.NET with C#<br>⚡ "Who the hell wrote this crap?!
 There's nothing that works...
 Ah shit, it's me!
 Me, a fortnight ago"

 # 📱 Contact
 [![Mail](https://img.shields.io/badge/Mail-angeldaniel.pastorrojas%40gmail.com-red)](mailto:angeldaniel.pastorrojas@gmail.com?subject=First-Contact)